HippoCampusRobotics/fav_docs/_sources/tutorials/ros_launch_setup.rst.txt

    if __name__ == "__main__":
       main()

+.. hint:: Confused on how you should know what the structure of a FluidPressure message is and how to access its data?
+Simply search for "ros fluidpressure" and you will find the `message definition <http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/FluidPressure.html>`_.
+Message fields are accessed by a dot operator.

-We can add this node to our launchfile by adding the following snippet:
+We can add this node to our launchfile by adding the following snippet inside the :code:`<group>`` tag:

 .. code-block:: xml